cockpit-labs/CockpitCE/README.md

 [Repo is here](https://github.com/cockpit-labs/Core)

 ### View
-The View module is the main app, used for filling questionnaires, viewing dashboard and so.
+The View module is the main app, used for filling questionnaires, viewing dashboard and so on.

 [Repo is here](https://github.com/cockpit-labs/View)

 ### Admin
-The Admin module allow questionnaires and folder creation.
+The Admin module allows questionnaires and folders creation.

 [Repo is here](https://github.com/cockpit-labs/Admin)